harrysiggins/zapier/README.md

 7. For each date in the study period, identify whether the user was active or churn on that day.
 8. Finally, aggregate the active and churn counts to see how many users were active and churn on a given day.

-All of this occured on the activity_detail view.
+All of this occurred on the activity_detail view.
 This view was then aggregated to the activity_total_tracker view which shows totals of active, churn, and new users on a daily basis.
 Additionally, the month_cohort_breakdown and week_cohort_breakdown were created from activity_detail.

 #### Part 3: Analysis and Visualization

-At this stage, I connected the datawarehouse to AWS Quicksight and dove into two aspects of the analysis.
+At this stage, I connected the data warehouse to AWS Quicksight and dove into two aspects of the analysis.
 First, I looked at the general trend of active and churn users over time.
 Second, I went one step further and looked at the activity of users by cohorts over time.

 ***AWS QuickSight Dashboard***